AMSanfilippo/local_tvc_rw_test/README.md

-# local_tvc_rw_test
-Estimate a time-varying coefficient model to test implications of the random walk hypothesis.

 INTRODUCTION:

 The goal of this project is to test for autocorrelations in stock returns, which persist for economically meaningful short-term timespans but are not, on average, significantly different from zero in the long term.
 A rejection of the null hypothesis under such tests would establish evidence against the random walk hypothesis; that is, that past returns are not independent of future returns in some short-run contexts.
 Such a finding would have clear implications for trading strategy.